encypher-studio/newsware-docs/docusaurus/docs/websocket-api/filter/text-filter.md

 sidebar_position: 2
 ---

-# Text query
+# Text filter

-A "text" query receives a text and optional options on where and how to look for it.
+A text filter is used to search for texts inside the headline and body of the news.
+An object with options can be passed alongside the values to search for.

 ## Definition